Skip to main content

 In addition to these standards, students will develop basic mathematical skills, material and manufacturing process and material knowledge.

-Continuation of subject: Trades and Construction Level 2 (Unit standards, not suitable for University entrance.
-If you are an NCEA student wanting to go to University, you should opt for Graphics and then Industrial Design).
+Continuation of subject: Trades and Construction Level 2 (Unit standards, not suitable for university entrance.
+If you are an NCEA student wanting to go to university, you should opt for Graphics and then Industrial Design).

 Form 6 – Industrial Design (NCEA Level 2)